Al Deira Hotel

-The Al Deira Hotel (فندق الديرة) was a beach hotel located in Gaza, Palestine.
-It was built in 2000 and had 22 rooms which featured high, domed ceilings and views of the Mediterranean.
-The hotel was regularly used by foreign journalists covering Gaza.
+The Al Deira Hotel (فندق الديرة) was a beach hotel located on Al-Rashid Street in Gaza, Palestine.
+It was built in 2000 and was known for its high, domed ceilings and views of the Mediterranean.
+Al Deira was regularly used by foreign journalists covering Gaza.
+It was destroyed by the Israeli military in November 2023, during the Gaza war.

-History
+Description

-A boutique hotel built around an inner courtyard, its architecture was said to have an "Ottoman elegance".
-The style blends traditional Moroccan and Arab architecture with modern design influences.
-It is built with dark brown sun dried mud bricks, with white arches, vaulted and domed ceilings, and handmade furniture.
+Al Deira was a boutique hotel with 22 rooms and built around an inner courtyard.
+Its architecture was said to have an "Ottoman elegance".
+The style blended traditional Moroccan and Islamic architecture with modern design influences.
+It was built with dark brown sun-dried adobe bricks and featured white arches, vaulted and domed ceilings, and handmade furniture, including wicker furniture.
 The architect was Rashid Abdelhamid.
-It was previously owned by UNDP employee Khaled Abdel Shafi and architect Rashid Abdelhamid.
-In 2015, new management took over.